 If You've Had Loss of Water Pressure

-When testing drinking water for the presence of bacteria, it is necessary to collect a sample and deliver it to a CA-certified laboratory.
+When testing drinking water for the presence of bacteria or inorganic contaminants, it is necessary to collect a sample and deliver it to a CA-certified laboratory.
 For more information on CA-certified laboratories, visit the Division of Drinking Water Environmental Laboratory Accreditation Program

-list of laboratories located in Santa Clara or San Benito County or your local Yellow Pages under “Laboratories – Testing.”
-Bacteria samples must be collected in an approved container provided by the laboratory.
+located in Santa Clara or San Benito County or your local Yellow Pages under “Laboratories – Testing.”
+Samples must be collected in an approved container provided by the laboratory.
 When collecting a sample, follow the instructions that come with the bottle and return the sample bottle to the laboratory in the recommended time.Using Your Water While You Wait for Test Results

 You can also disinfect your well and water system while waiting for sample results.
 If the well tests positive for the presence of coliform bacteria, you should have the well and water system disinfected.
 Instructions for disinfecting wells can be found below.
 Additional information may be found at our Drinking Water Program Website